Run the interactive server installer

 Specify the path where you want to install Deployment Automation.

-In the General Program Settings dialog box, select the location where settings will be saved.
+In the General Program Settings dialog box, select the location in which to save settings.
 Click Change to select a different directory.
 Configure the following options:

 Option Description Use existing settings Install the server using existing settings.
 This option maintains the current database.
 Skip database creation

-Install on an additional server for high availability.
+Install on an additional server for disaster recovery.
 This option does not overwrite the settings provided during the initial install.

-To add decryption keys, copy the enc-keys directory from <existing profile location>/conf/server to <new profile location>/conf/server.
+To add decryption keys, copy the enc-keys directory from <existing_da_profile_directory>/conf/server to <new_da_profile_directory>/conf/server.
 Then restart the server.

-JMS connection port Enter the JMS port that agents will use to connect to the server.
+JMS connection port Enter the JMS port on which agents connect to the server.
 Agent Mutual Authentication Configure increased security between agents and the server.

 In the Database Selection dialog box, select a database type.